-1. Check and clean air filter.
-The air filter is permanent type.
-Remove and clean thoroughly with soap solution and water.
+Check and clean air filter.
+The SpacePak air filter is permanent type.
+If the filter is the SpacePak filter, remove and clean thoroughly with soap solution and water.
+If the filter is a field supplied (non-SpacePak filter) follow that manufacturers instructions on how to maintain.